VarshaDas/System-Design-Notes/Redundancy.md

 - **Network Load Balancing:** Distributing network traffic across multiple network paths, with each path handling a portion of the traffic.
 If one path fails, the remaining paths can continue to handle the traffic without interruption.

 Network redundancy is important for systems that rely on network connectivity, such as web applications.

-### Identify Critical Components
-The first step in implementing redundancy is to identify the critical components or processes that need redundancy.

 ### Choose the Right Type of Redundancy
 The first step in implementing redundancy is to identify the critical components or processes that need redundancy.